quanted/esat/paper/paper.md

 constraints.
 Additionally, `ESAT` offers a simulator for generating datasets from synthetic profiles and contributions, allowing for direct model output evaluation.
 The synthetic profiles can either be randomly generated, use a pre-defined set of profiles, or be a combination of the two.
 The random synthetic contributions can follow specified curves and value ranges.
-Running `ESAT` using the synthetic datasets we are able to see how accurately ESAT is able to find a solution that recreates the original synthetic profiles and contributions.
+Running `ESAT` using the synthetic datasets allow us to accurately assess ESAT's ability to find a solution that recreates the original synthetic profiles and contributions.

 # Statement of Need